Generic: fentanyl transdermal patch

 Heat can increase the amount of medicine released from the patch.
 Do not get the patch hot by using heating pads, heated water beds, electric blankets, and heat lamps.
 You can bathe or swim while using the patch.
 But, do not use a sauna or hot tub.
 Tell you doctor or health care professional if you get a fever.

 If gel leaks from the patch, wash your skin well with water only.
 Do not use soap or cleansers containing alcohol.
-Remove the patch from your skin and throw away as instructed above.
-A used patch still contains enough medicine to cause serious side effects and even death to children or pets.
+Remove the patch from your skin and discard as instructed above.
+Medicine from a partly attached or leaking patch can transfer to a child or pet when they are being held.
+Exposure of children or pets to the patch can cause serious side effects and even death.

 If you are going to have a magnetic resonance imaging (MRI) procedure, tell your MRI technician if you have this patch on your body.
 It must be removed before a MRI.